Sanglorian/orcus/Orcus Classes and Powers - current.md

 #### Channel Divinity

 You gain the ability to channel divine energy directly from your deity, using that energy to fuel magical effects.
-You start with two such effects: Turn Undead and an effect associated with your Divine Domain.
+You start with two such effects: *censure undead* and an effect associated with your Divine Domain.

 When you use your Channel Divinity, you choose which effect to create.
 You can use Channel Divinity once per encounter, however many powers you learn that are usable through Channel Divinity (although see Action Recharge).

-> #### Turn Undead
+> #### Censure Undead
 > *You present your holy symbol and speak a prayer censuring the undead.*
 > **Encounter** **Standard Action**
-> **Crusader Attack Feature** ● **Divine, Focus, Radiant**
+> **Cleric Attack Feature** ● **Divine, Focus, Radiant**
 > **Near** burst 2 (Level 11: 5; Level 21: 8), all undead
 > **Attack:**  Wisdom vs Will
-> **Hit:**  1d10 + Wisdom modifier radiant damage.
+> **Hit:**  1d8 + Wisdom modifier radiant damage.
 Target is pushed 3 + your Charisma modifier and immobile until the end of your next turn.
 > **Miss:**  Half damage.
+Target is pushed squares equal to your Charisma modifier.
-> **Special:**  Level 5: 2d10 + Wisdom modifier damage; Level 11: 3d10 + Wisdom modifier damage; Level 15: 4d10 + Wisdom modifier damage; Level 21: 5d10 + Wisdom modifier damage; Level 25: 6d10 + Wisdom modifier damage
+> **Special:**  Level 5: 2d8 + Wisdom modifier damage; Level 11: 3d8 + Wisdom modifier damage; Level 15: 4d8 + Wisdom modifier damage; Level 21: 5d8 + Wisdom modifier damage; Level 25: 6d8 + Wisdom modifier damage

 #### Infuse with Life